venicegeo/geojson-go/README.md

 ### What does it not do well?
 1. It is not designed to validate input.
 The library assumes that the input is valid GeoJSON.
 Behavior for invalid GeoJSON is undefined and will probably panic.
-2. Extraneous properties are not supported.
-Bounding Box support is missing and is a TODO.
+2. Foreign members are not supported.